AT&T, Discovery join media brands as cord-cutting encroaches

 Discovery CEO David Zaslav will lead the new company.
 The new company’s board will have 13 members, seven will initially appointed by AT&T, including the chairperson.
 Discovery will initially appoint six directors, including Zaslav.

 The deal is expected to close by the middle of next year.
-It still needs approval from Discovery shareholders.
+It still needs approval from Discovery shareholders and regulators.
+The Department of Justice did not immediately reply to questions about potential hurdles.
 AT&T stockholders don't need to vote on the transaction.

 —————